8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 5. Mark 0.8 became Mark 4.
 6. Mark 1 became Mark 5.

-Now I can follow standard [semantic versioning](https://semver.org) (too much time as a developer).

-I started plugging numbers into the spreadsheet.
-According to the spreadsheet, I ended up here to achieve a similar mix of styles as The Golden Butterfly.

-1. 13 percent total stock market fund.
-2. 53 percent small-cap value fund.
+(In my defense, I think the Mark 5 portfolio was for when I achieved the FI number.
+But that was just confusing, apparently.)

+I won't move to the Mark 2 targets until I reach the Coast FI 1 value in the portfolio.
+Right now, we're still planted in the Mark 1 portfolio.
+This examination and improved understanding led me back to some of the tools.

+My goals as of this writing, primarily when it comes to equities:

+1. Roughly an even distribution across small-, mid-, and large-cap equities (growth).
+2. Roughly an even distribution across value, blend, and growth (growth).
-3. 32 percent S&P 500 fund.
+3. Maintain 6 percent cash (short-term assets).
-4. 1 percent extended market fund.
-5. 1 percent multi-factor fund.

-To validate the spreadsheet, I ran another [Portfolio Visualizer comparison](https://www.portfoliovisualizer.com/backtest-portfolio?s=y&timePeriod=4&startYear=1985&firstMonth=1&endYear=2023&lastMonth=12&calendarAligned=true&includeYTD=false&initialAmount=10000&annualOperation=0&annualAdjustment=0&inflationAdjusted=true&annualPercentage=0.0&frequency=4&rebalanceType=1&absoluteDeviation=5.0&relativeDeviation=25.0&leverageType=0&leverageRatio=0.0&debtAmount=0&debtInterest=0.0&maintenanceMargin=25.0&leveragedBenchmark=false&reinvestDividends=true&showYield=false&showFactors=false&factorModel=3&benchmark=-1&benchmarkSymbol=VTI&portfolioNames=true&portfolioName1=The+Golden+Butterfly+-+Mark+1+cash&portfolioName2=Mark+1.1&portfolioName3=Mark+1&symbol1=VTI&allocation1_1=47&allocation1_2=12.22&allocation1_3=13&symbol2=VBR&allocation2_1=47&allocation2_2=49.82&symbol3=VOO&allocation3_2=30.08&allocation3_3=11&symbol4=VXF&allocation4_2=0.94&allocation4_3=45&symbol5=VFMF&allocation5_2=0.94&allocation5_3=25&symbol6=CASHX&allocation6_1=6&allocation6_2=6&allocation6_3=6) between:
-1. the Golden Butterfly equity fund allocation with cash,
-2. the proposed equity fund allocation with cash for Mark 1.1, and
-3. Mark 1.
+(Goals 1 and 2 are independent; therefore, roughly 33 percent for each set of 3, not 11 percent for each pairing.)

+I looked at [The Golden Butterfly portfolio](https://portfoliocharts.com/portfolio/golden-butterfly/) when I first started down the risk parity approach to portfolio construction.
+I thought it was viable because it tends to satisfy the first goal.
+I didn't go with it because according to the [portfolio matrix](https://portfoliocharts.com/portfolio/portfolio-matrix/?shortcode=ZUSAXAB15AC03AD08AH11AI09AJ04AK25AM06GA06GB13Z) comparison showed my portfolio ranked a bit higher.
+This was incorrect due to my understanding of the tools.
+Even though the Mark 1 portfolio performs similarly in most areas, my increased understanding of the tool made me revisit both portfolios under the withdrawal rates chart for both portfolios.

+The [withdrawal rates chart for The Golden Butterfly](https://portfoliocharts.com/portfolio/withdrawal-rates/) shows a safe withdrawal rate and perpetual withdrawal rate of about 8 percent for a 30-year retirement.
+The [withdrawal rates chart for the original Mark 1](https://portfoliocharts.com/portfolio/withdrawal-rates/?shortcode=ZUSAXAB09AC05AD10AH12AI11AJ05AK25AM06GA06GB11Z) shows a safe withdrawal rate and perpetual withdrawal rate of about 5 percent for a 30-year retirement.
+The rate of return isn't a primary goal; however, there are two concerns I'm starting to have:

+1. The S&P 500 fund seems to be something I can't get away from; can I make part of the core funds used?
+2. Can I accomplish the goals with fewer funds?

+I took the Morningstar data for a small-cap value fund and tested the equity portion of The Golden Butterfly portfolio in the spreadsheet:

+1. Value was at 34 percent.
+2. Blend was around 45 percent.
+3. Growth was around 20 percent.
+4. Large-cap was 36 percent.
+5. Mid-cap was around 29 percent.
+6. Small-cap was around 34 percent.

+Even though blend is a bit high compared to 33 percent and growth is a bit low compared to 33 percent, this seems acceptable.
+To validate the spreadsheet, I ran some backtests with Portfolio Visualizer, comparing the as-is Mark 1 portfolio and The Golden Butterfly (adding 6 percent cash and reducing the short-term treasuries by 6 percent—both are short-term assets, according to The Universal Portfolio).

-The performance was roughly the same, as expected, given it was mostly equities.
+According to the backtests, performance was roughly the same, as expected, given it was mostly equities.
 However, Mark 1 did perform a little better during the 2021 runup before normalizing in 2022.
 The exposures were also roughly the same, as expected, given the numbers in the spreadsheet were very close as well.
-I set a benchmark using a total stock market fund and found it performed better than all three during the 2021 runup before normalizing in 2022.
+I set a benchmark using a total stock market fund and found the total stock market performed better than all three during the 2021 runup before normalizing in 2022.

-I ran [another comparison](https://www.portfoliovisualizer.com/backtest-portfolio?s=y&timePeriod=4&startYear=1985&firstMonth=1&endYear=2023&lastMonth=12&calendarAligned=true&includeYTD=false&initialAmount=10000&annualOperation=0&annualAdjustment=0&inflationAdjusted=true&annualPercentage=0.0&frequency=4&rebalanceType=1&absoluteDeviation=5.0&relativeDeviation=25.0&leverageType=0&leverageRatio=0.0&debtAmount=0&debtInterest=0.0&maintenanceMargin=25.0&leveragedBenchmark=false&reinvestDividends=true&showYield=false&showFactors=false&factorModel=3&benchmark=-1&benchmarkSymbol=VTI&portfolioNames=true&portfolioName1=The+Golden+Butterfly+-+Mark+5+cash&portfolioName2=Mark+5&symbol1=VTI&allocation1_1=20&allocation1_2=6&symbol2=VBR&allocation2_1=20&allocation2_2=21&symbol3=VOO&allocation3_2=13&symbol4=VXF&symbol5=VFMF&symbol6=CASHX&allocation6_1=6&allocation6_2=6&symbol7=VGSH&allocation7_1=14&allocation7_2=14&symbol8=VGLT&allocation8_1=20&allocation8_2=20&symbol9=GLDM&allocation9_1=20&allocation9_2=20), this time with:

-1. the full Golden Butterfly and
-2. a proposed Mark 5.

-I swapped 6 percent cash for The Golden Butterfly and reduced short-term treasuries to 14 percent.
-As expected, both portfolios performed roughly the same.

-The conclusion was that I could:
+The conclusion for The Golden Butterfly was that I could:

 1. achieve the primary goals,
 2. possibly increase the withdrawal rate,